5jotters/vRF-briefing/docs/LocalProcedures.md

 After departure all formations will proceed to  waypoints A1: HAREM,  B2: JUNNO and reaching C3:AAR at FL200 or below.
 These points are common WPTs for all participants.
 Waypoint C3 will be also ARCP for formations refueling in southern tanker (ARCO KC-135MPRS AAR SOUTH) FL220, and northern tanker (TEXACO KC-135 NORTH) FL220.
 Once with visual contact with tanker, receivers with climb for rejoining and proceed echelon left with tanker.

 After refueling, formations will proceed to the assigned Holding/Push WPT, normally WPT 4 (D4) HOLD and WPT 5 (E5) PUSH, at the assigned altitudes.
 On the way to the holding/push WPTs all formations with contact GCI controller for check-in and tactical flight.

-MANDATORY CALL FOR ALL FORMATIONS one minute before reaching the holding/push point for SA.
-For instance: "Lobo, 1 minute to D4, maintaining FL230".
+**MANDATORY CALL FOR ALL FORMATIONS one minute before reaching the holding/push point for SA.
+For instance: "Lobo, 1 minute to D4, maintaining FL230"**.

 Local Nellis QNH will be used in all NTTR ranges at all altitutes.